Vincenzo Bellini: Naples, Sicily, Bergamo: January to September 1832

-Bellini traveled to Naples, although he may have stopped in Rome to see Giuditta Turina and her brother Gaetano Cantù.
-However, the sister and brother also went to Naples where Giuditta was finally able to meet Florimo and see the city in which Bellini had triumphed.
+Bellini travelled to Naples, although he may have stopped in Rome to see Giuditta Turina and her brother Gaetano Cantù.
+However, the sister and brother also went to Naples, where Giuditta was finally able to meet Florimo and see the city in which Bellini had triumphed.
 Within six days, Bellini was in Naples where he remained for six weeks.

 During that time he remained busy, spending some time with Turina (who was ill for part of it), visiting the conservatory and meeting with many of the students and his old teacher, Zingarelli (to whom he had dedicated Norma), and attending a performance of Capuleti at the San Carlo with Turina and Florimo on 5 February in the presence of King Ferdinand II.
 The King led the applause for the composer, resulting in his being called to the stage and thus enjoying a very warm welcome from the people of Naples.

 Planning to leave Naples by 25 February, he dealt with the invitation from Lanari at La Fenice to compose for that house by stating that he would not work for less than the sum received from the last production, and that he was also in discussions with the San Carlo.
-Arriving in Messina along with Florimo on the morning of 27 February, Bellini was greeted by several members of his family including his father.
+Arriving in Messina along with Florimo on the morning of 27 February, Bellini was greeted by several members of his family, including his father.
 They remained in Messina for two days, attending a performance of Il pirata at the Teatro della Munizione, where he was greeted with "loud shouts of pleasure, hand-clapping, and words of praise".

 Bellini arrived in Catania on 3 March to a civic welcome.
-He was greeted by the city's authorities and citizens who also feted him at a concert the following evening.
-This included excerpts from La sonnambula and Il pirata at the Teatro Communale, now replaced by the Teatro Massimo Bellini which was opened in 1890 and named in Bellini's honour.
+He was greeted by the city's authorities and citizens, who also feted him at a concert the following evening.
+This included excerpts from La sonnambula and Il pirata at the Teatro Communale, now replaced by the Teatro Massimo Bellini, which was opened in 1890 and named in Bellini's honour.
 After a month, Bellini and Florimo left for Palermo where, once again, there was a "royal welcome" and where he made the acquaintance of Filippo Santocanale and his wife.
-Although weather delayed their departure for Naples, they continued to spend an enjoyable time there, but Bellini was anxious to return to Naples before Easter and to be with Giuditta Turina, who had remained in that city.
-They reached Naples on 25 April where he was reunited with Turina.
+Although the weather delayed their departure for Naples, they continued to spend an enjoyable time there, but Bellini was anxious to return to Naples before Easter and to be with Giuditta Turina, who had remained in that city.
+They reached Naples on 25 April, where he was reunited with Turina.